England Drop Bairstow For First Two Tests Against The West Indies - UrduPoint

 Smith, who featured twice in last year's one-day international series against Ireland, appears more in tune with the aggressive 'Bazball' approach England have adopted under coach Brendon McCullum and captain Ben Stokes.

-He averages 50 in the County Championship this season for title-holders Surrey and made a stunning 155 in 179 balls against Warwickshire earlier in the campaign.
+He made a stunning 155 in 179 balls for the County Championship title holders against Warwickshire earlier in the campaign.

+And Smith celebrated his England call-up by hitting exactly 100, with two sixes and 14 fours, in Surrey's Championship match against Essex on Sunday.

 The first Test at Lord's starts on July 10, with the match set to be England great James Anderson's last before the 41-year-old paceman retires from the format.